 UNDERSTANDING THE NUMBERS

-It is important to know how your numbers, and the benchmarks you are comparing with, are calculated.
+It is important to know how your physical and financial Key Performance Indicators (KPIs), and the benchmarks you are comparing with, are calculated.

 Effective Milking Hectares